transloadit/ruby-sdk/README.md

       secret: 'aws-secret-access-key',
       bucket: 's3-bucket-name'

+You can also name a step explicitly in order to match steps to their output when handling the response.
+Just pass the step name after the robot name.

+    encode = transloadit.step '/video/encode', 'encode',
+      width:  320,
+      height: 240

 Now that we have the steps, we create an assembly (which is just a request to process a file or set of files) and let Transloadit do the rest.